U.S. suggests it will back review of Greek bailout

 "The Greek government has not been in a position to be moving forward for this period of time in which the government was unable to form, and find a way forward that is still very much consistent with the reform commitments that were taken on.
 Those are reform commitments that will have to be undertaken in any circumstance," Brainard said.

-She said economic stabilization programs were designed with some flexibility, although she emphasized that previously agreed reforms were still needed to fix the economy, such as restoring competitiveness to the Greek private sector to boost growth.
+She said economic stabilization programs were designed with some flexibility, although she emphasized that previously agreed reforms still needed to be implemented, such as restoring competitiveness to the Greek private sector to boost growth.

 "There is always in stabilization programs ... the ability to recognize we need to give some more time, recognizing that economic outcomes didn't come out quite the way that was originally projected.